Congregationalism in the United States: Great Awakening

 By 1740, there were 423 Congregational churches in colonial America—33.7 percent of all churches.
 Nevertheless, at the start of the 18th century, many believed that New England had become a morally degenerate society more focused on worldly gain than religious piety.
 Church historian Williston Walker described New England piety of the time as "low and unemotional."
 To spiritually awaken their congregations and rescue the original Puritan mission of creating a godly society, Congregational ministers promoted revivalism, the attempt to bring spiritual renewal to an entire community.
 The first two decades of the 18th century saw local revivals occur that resulted in large numbers of converts.
 These revivals sometimes resulted from natural disasters that were interpreted as divine judgment.
 For example, revival followed after the earthquake of October 29, 1727.

 In 1735, Jonathan Edwards led his First Church congregation of Northampton, Massachusetts, through a religious revival.
 His Narrative of Surprising Conversions, describing the conversion experiences that occurred in the revival, was widely read throughout New England and raised hopes among Congregationalists of a general revival of religion.

 These hopes were seemingly fulfilled with the start of the Great Awakening, which was initiated by the preaching of George Whitefield, an Anglican priest who had preached revivalistic sermons to large audiences in England.
-He arrived at Boston in September 1740, preaching first at Brattle Street Church, and then visited other parts of New England.
-Though only in New England for a few weeks, the revival spread to every aspect of the region in the two years following his brief tour.
+He arrived in Boston in September 1740, preaching first at Brattle Street Church, and then visited other parts of New England.
+Though he was only in New England for a few weeks, the revival spread to every part of the region in the two years following his brief tour.
 Whitefield was followed by the itinerant preacher and Presbyterian minister Gilbert Tennent and dozens of other itinerants.

 Initially, the Awakening's strongest supporters came from Congregational ministers, who had already been working to foster revivals in their parishes.
 Itinerants and local pastors worked together to produce and nourish revivals, and often local pastors would cooperate together to lead revivals in neighboring parishes.
-The most famous sermon preached during the Great Awakening, for example, was "Sinners in the Hands of an Angry God," delivered by Edwards at Enfield, Connecticut, in July 1741.
+The most famous sermon preached during the Great Awakening, for example, was "Sinners in the Hands of an Angry God", delivered by Edwards at Enfield, Connecticut, in July 1741.
 Many in the congregation were affected by Edwards's sermon, with minister Stephen Williams reporting "amazing shrieks and cries" caused by the heightened religious excitement.

 By 1742, the revival had entered a more radical and disruptive phase.
 Lay people became more active participants in the services by crying out, exhorting, or having visions.
 Uneducated men and women began to preach without formal training, and some itinerant preachers were active in parishes without the approval of the local pastor.
 Enthusiasts even claimed that many of the clergies were unconverted themselves and thus unqualified to be ministers.
 Congregationalists split into Old Lights and New Lights over the Awakening, with Old Lights opposing it and New Lights supporting it.